Growing blood orange trees is a great way to enjoy this unusual little fruit. Keep reading to learn more about how to grow blood oranges.

 What are Blood Oranges?

 So what are blood oranges?
-Blood orange facts refer to it as a citrus fruit prized and cultivated for centuries for its juice, pulp and sweet rind used in culinary creations.
+Blood orange facts refer to it as a citrus fruit prized and cultivated for centuries for its juice, pulp, and sweet rind used in culinary creations.
 From the outside, this smaller than a naval orange-sized fruit looks quite similar to most other orange citrus fruits.
 However, another blood orange fact is that once cut into, a surprising “blood red” color is revealed.
 This brilliant crimson lends itself to the fleshy pulp as well as the juice, making it ideal for some gruesome sounding cocktail names.

 The blossoms of blood orange trees are creamy white and have a delicious scent reminiscent of the tropics.
 Other blood orange facts are that culinarily they pair beautifully with seafood and can be used in surprising ways within desserts.
-The fruit of blood orange trees is also sweeter than most other varieties of orange, it has very few seeds and is easy to peel compared to other citrus fruits.
+The fruit of blood orange trees is also sweeter than most other varieties of orange, it has very few seeds, and is easy to peel compared to other citrus fruits.

 How to Grow Blood Oranges

 The question of how to grow blood oranges is a common one.
-First of all, remember that blood orange trees require a warm climate, between 55-85 F. (13-29 C.) outdoors and an average of 65 F. (18 C.) inside provided there is sufficient light.
+First of all, remember that blood orange trees require a warm climate, between 55-85 F. (13-29 C.) outdoors, and an average of 65 F. (18 C.) inside, provided there is sufficient light.

 Outdoor planting of blood orange trees should occur in late March after the danger of frost has passed, choosing a location that gets full sun for most of the day.
-Indoor plantings of blood orange trees should be kept at least 24 inches away from windows so they do not act as magnifiers and burn the leaves, but not so far away that the plant gets insufficient light.
+Indoor plantings of blood orange trees should be kept at least 24 inches (61 cm.) away from windows so they do not act as magnifiers and burn the leaves, but not so far away that the plant gets insufficient light.

 Blood orange tree care also dictates planting in a soil that is well-draining so the roots do not sit in water.
-To achieve this state, add equal portions of peat moss or other organic compost to the soil.
+To achieve this state, add equal portions of peat moss or another organic compost to the soil.